 Since mid-2016, Hilton Honors has been offering a status challenge program (prior to that they offered outright status matches).
 All things considered they’re one of the most generous loyalty programs when it comes to giving out status, whether it’s through a credit card or through a status challenge.

-Hilton Honors status challenge 2019
+Hilton Honors’ new status challenge

 - 4 stays for Honors Gold status